basho/basho_docs/source/languages/en/riak/dev/search/search-data-types.md

 tutorial.
 That tutorial walks you through storing CMS-style user data in Riak [[maps|Using Data Types#Maps]], and we'd suggest that you familiarize yourself with that tutorial first.
-More specifically, user data is stored in the following fields in each users' map:
+More specifically, user data is stored in the following fields in each user's map:

 * first name in a `first_name` register
 * last name in a `last_name` register